What Everybody Ought to Know About Cadmium Toxicity and Renal Failure

 “So How Does Cadmium Affect The Kidneys?”

-Well, studies have shown that long-term exposure to cadmium via the food, water, or air, builds up in the kidneys and can possibly cause kidney disease and kidney failure via a number of pathways.
-A 2003 study in New Zealand (using mice) showed that in as little as 4 weeks of exposure there was an increase in antinuclear antibodies (=immune system).
+Well, studies have shown that long-term exposure to cadmium via food, water, or air, builds up in the kidneys and can cause kidney disease and kidney failure via several pathways.
+A 2003 study in New Zealand (using mice) showed that in as little as 4 weeks of exposure, there was an increase in antinuclear antibodies (=immune system).
 And on top of that, after 31 weeks on a low dose, increases in IgG2a (=immune system) were also noted.
-This brought about increased levels of protein in the urine and continued presence of immune bodies in the kidneys; indicating a kidney linked auto-immune disease (e.g. glomerulonephritis).
+This brought about increased levels of protein in the urine and the continued presence of immune bodies in the kidneys; indicating a kidney-linked auto-immune disease (e.g. glomerulonephritis).

 Researchers Joshua R. Edwards and Walter C. Prozialeck at the Midwestern University concluded in a study (to whether or not there is a link between cadmium, diabetes and chronic renal disease): “Results of both human and animal studies suggest an association between cadmium exposure, elevated blood glucose levels and the development of diabetes and diabetes-related kidney disease.”